dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS student guide - Windows Virtual Desktop.md

 ### Customer objections

-1. Contoso has made a substantial capital investment in their current data centers that they do not want to decommission.
-How can the infrastructure be architected to support the current data centers?

-2. The CTO at Contoso does not want to invest in new workstations and mobile devices to support the standardized desktop image.
+1. The CTO at Contoso does not want to invest in new workstations and mobile devices to support the standardized desktop image.
+This includes non-OS, Macs, Android, and thin clients.
 Can these devices support the new image?

-3. The CISO at Contoso needs to be convinced that data will not be exposed.
+2. The CISO at Contoso needs to be convinced that data will not be exposed.
 How would Microsoft handle data protection?

-4. Contoso must be able to log and audit all activity on the desktop image.
+3. Contoso must be able to log and audit all activity on the desktop image.
 How will this be handled within the cloud and on-premises environments?

-5. Connections between the cloud and existing data centers must be secure and reliable to support their requirements.
+4. Connections between the cloud and existing data centers must be secure and reliable to support their requirements.
 How will this be addressed and monitored?

+5. Contoso has made a substantial capital investment in their current data centers that they do not want to decommission.
+How can the infrastructure be architected to utilize the current Citrix virtual desktop infrastructure and control plane?

 ### Infographic for common scenarios